erdoukki/yunohost-debootstrap/README.md

 ```

 ## Patch debootstrap on debian
-You may need to patch debootstrap like this (not needed on ubuntu, nor on openwrt):
+You may need to patch debootstrap like this (not needed on ubuntu):
 ```
 sed -i "s@#\!/bin/bash@#\!/bin/sh@" /usr/sbin/debootstrap
 ```